spack/spack/lib/spack/docs/tutorial_buildsystems.rst

 6. :code:`QMake`

-Each of these classes have their own abstractions to help assist the packager write for these types of packages.
-For whatever doesn't fit nicely into the other packages, the Package class can be used.
+Each of these classes have their own abstractions to help assist in writing package files.
+For whatever doesn't fit nicely into the other build-systems, you can use the :code:`Package` class.

-At this point, we hope you have seen the capabilities that Spack has offered to deal with various build systems and their, at times, complex behavior.
-Our aim is to make packaging as simple but robust as possible.
+Hopefully by now you can see how we aim to make packaging simple and robust through these classes.
+If you want to learn more about these build systems please check out :ref:`build-systems`.